Damir Boras: Memberships

 Boras is a member of the European Academy of Sciences and Arts.
-He is Vice President of Inter-University Centre (IUC) in Dubrovnik, President of the executive committee of the Regional Platform for Assessing and Cooperation in Higher Education and Research and Vice President at the Croatian Pane-European Union.
+He serves as Vice President of Inter-University Centre (IUC) in Dubrovnik, President of the Executive Committee of the Regional Platform for Assessing and Cooperation in Higher Education and Research and Vice President at the Croatian Pan-European Union.
 He is also a member of the Education, Science and Culture Committee and the Croatian Academy of Engineering.